sillsdev/docu-notion/README.md

 ![image](https://user-images.githubusercontent.com/8448/168930238-1dcf46df-a690-4839-bf4c-c63157f104d8.png)

-## 5. Under your documentation root, add a page named "Outline"

-## 6. Add your pages under your Outline page.
+## 5. Add your pages under your Outline page.

 Currently, notion-pull expects that each page has only one of the following: subpages, links to other pages, or normal content.
 Do not mix them.
 You can add content pages directly here, but then you won't be able to make use of the workflow features.
 If those matter to you, instead make new pages under the "Database" and then link to them in your outline pages.

-## 7. Pull your pages
+## 6. Pull your pages

 First, determine the id of your root page by clicking "Share" and looking at the the url it gives you.
 E.g. https://www.notion.so/hattonjohn/My-Docs-0456aa5842946bdbea3a4f37c97a0e5